CrayLabs/SmartSim/README.md

 and applications.

-SmartSim provides an API to connect HPC workloads, particularly (MPI + X) simulations, to an in-memory database called the Orchestrator, built on an in-memory database called Redis.
+SmartSim provides an API to connect HPC workloads, particularly (MPI + X) simulations, to an in-memory database called the Orchestrator, built on Redis.

 Applications integrated with the SmartRedis clients, written in Fortran, C, C++ and Python, can stream tensors and datasets to and from the Orchestrator.
 The distributed Client-Server